Red Paper Clip

 Confirmed for your partyOne posted price.

-$675 for non-members. $225 for members.
 One number, every night, every party size.
 No auctions, no surge, no Friday markup.
 Whatever the room is doing, the price does not move.
+Sign in to see it.

 You ask.